-CROS P can be fit with Audéo P hearing aids using Noahlink Wireless.
-CROS P wirelessly transmits sound to the Audéo P hearing aid via Binaural VoiceStream TechnologyTM (BVST).
+The CROS transmitter wirelessly transmits sound to the hearing aid via Binaural VoiceStream TechnologyTM (BVST).
 As soon as you unmute and enable both the CROS microphone and hearing aid microphone in Target, a notification appears stating that BVST will activate.
-The CROS P system will briefly reboot.
+The CROS and BiCROS system will briefly reboot.
 This is an automatic reboot and the client may hear the hearing aid briefly turn off and back on again.
 The wireless connection between the CROS transmitter and the hearing aid is enabled.